anshumanbh/tko-subs/README.md

 # tko-subs

 This tool allows:
-* To check whether a subdomain has a dangling CNAME pointing to a CMS provider (Heroku, Github, Shopify, Amazon S3, Amazon CloudFront, etc.) that can be taken over.
+* To check whether a subdomain can be taken over because it has:
+	* a dangling CNAME pointing to a CMS provider (Heroku, Github, Shopify, Amazon S3, Amazon CloudFront, etc.) that can be taken over.
+	* a dangling CNAME pointing to a non-existent domain name
+	* one or more wrong/typoed NS records pointing to a nameserver that can be taken over by an attacker to gain control of the subdomain's DNS records

 * To actually take over those subdomain by providing a flag `-takeover`.
 Currently, take over is only supported for Github Pages and Heroku Apps and by default the take over functionality is off.